Panic freedom

 Though, if we try to verify this function, F* is complaining about a subtyping issue: F* tells us that it is not able to prove that the result of the multiplication x * x fits the range of u8.
 The multiplication x * x might indeed be overflowing!

 For instance, running square(16) panics: 16 * 16 is 256, which is just over 255, the largest integer that fits u8.
-Rust does not ensure that functions are not total: a function might panic at any point, or might never terminate.
+Rust does not ensure that functions are total: a function might panic at any point, or might never terminate.

 Rust and panicking code